campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 "Oh no", I thought.
 "It's one of *those* games"

-I absolutely *hate it* when a games's</text-with-tooltip> narrative is based around recruitment and collection because it telegraphs to the player the *exact* path that the story will take them through.
+I absolutely *hate it* when a games's narrative is based around recruitment and collection because it telegraphs to the player the *exact* path that the story will take them through.
 The story becomes less of an organic human experience, and more like a grocery list to make tomorrow night's dinner.

 And I don't think I need to explain how a painfully predictable story can sap any and all intrigue out of the experience.
 Inevitably, this means that *Engage's* story has absolutely no momentum until the last handful of chapters in the game, when all of the rings had finally been collected.
 But again, by then, it's far too late.